Lmglk/Lmglk.github.io/content/ExperienceSection.md

     Technology stack: AngularJS, Redux, SASS/SCSS, Java, Spring, Hibernate, PostgreSQL.

+    My activity:

-    My activity: Manual and automatic testing of the application.
-Development of tests in Java using the Selenide library (Selenium WebDriver), Setting up a CI / CD using Jenkins.
-Deploying SonarQube for Code Analysis
+    1. Manual and automatic testing of the application.
+    2. Development of tests in Java using the Selenide library (Selenium WebDriver).
+    3. Setting up a CI / CD using Jenkins.
+    4. Deploying SonarQube for Code Analysis